pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

 Artistic message
 ^^^^^^^^^^^^^^^^

-You may list up to two areas of artistic application per person.
+List two areas of artistic application per person.

 * Obvious and effective connection of lighting, modeling, theme, and/or sound to communicate a theme or message.